-As a new mom of my toddler, I always felt like a magician of sorts in trying to come up with ideas for fun activities that we could do together that wouldn’t a) break my bank or b) bore her (or me) to death.
+As a new mom of my toddler, I always felt like a magician of sorts in trying to come up with ideas for fun toddler activities near me that we could do together that wouldn’t a) break my bank or b) bore her (or me) to death.
 But with time and some creativity, I can honestly say that I’ve honed in on my talent to entertain my toddler.
 I now have a list of go-to places to take toddlers to have fun that I know are guaranteed to work (on any given day).

 Oh, well, if you’ve ever been pregnant with a toddler running around, you know that the main thing that you need when being a parent who entertains is easy-peasy entertainment.
 And that’s what malls are for me.
 To learn about the happenings at your local mall, just check out its guest services department.
 Seriously.
 It’s just that easy.

 This is one of the most fun places for kids near me.
 Aquariums are a fabulous place to go with toddlers because they provide ready-made, easy fun for your toddler.
 If you plan to go more than once a year, consider getting the most bang for your buck and buy an annual membership.
 As a member of my local aquarium, along with being able to go whenever I want, I’m often sent great deals and coupons on current or forthcoming attractions.

 Another one of those fun places to take kids near me.
 And you.
 Libraries are everywhere.
 Mmmm.
 Let me count the ways I love libraries.
 Well, they’re free.
 They are in every city.
 They have children’s section that don’t require silence or slow-paced walking.

 Oh, and they also have lots of weekday and weekend events, like story times and picnics that are designed for toddlers.
 Libraries, like malls, are another hidden gem in communities that most parents overlook when looking for inexpensive ways to entertain their toddlers.